sergio11/pic_connect_app/README.md

   <img src="https://img.shields.io/badge/Dart-0175C2?style=for-the-badge&logo=dart&logoColor=white" />
 </p>

+## ⚠️ Disclaimer

+**PicConnect** is an **educational and experimental social networking app** developed to demonstrate how to create a dynamic platform using modern mobile development tools.
+The primary purpose of this project is to showcase the integration of multimedia content, user interaction features, and community-building capabilities in a social media environment.

+The name **"PicConnect"** and the logo were both generated as part of a **brainstorming session with AI**, and any resemblance to existing brands, services, or platforms is purely coincidental.
+The app is not intended for real-world social networking or data collection purposes and does not host or manage real user data.

+This project is designed for **educational purposes**, focusing on app development, UI/UX design, and interaction features.
+It is not a commercial product and should not be used for production purposes.
+All content posted on this platform is simulated for demonstration purposes and does not represent actual social media interactions.

+The repository is intended to provide learning opportunities for developers interested in building social media platforms and multimedia-sharing apps. **PicConnect** is a **non-commercial project** meant to inspire and teach app development.

 ## Key Features ✨

 PicConnect offers a wide range of features to enhance your social media experience: